Building a Crowdfunding Smart Contract

 command, it will take a little while before it's done.
 Subsequent builds will be much faster.

 .
-This folder now contains two files: crowdfunding.abi.json
+This folder contains:

-and crowdfunding.wasm
+crowdfunding.wasm

 folder - it's what makes the build command faster after the initial run.